 When planting a new cherry tree, it is important to understand cherry water needs to get the tree off to a good start.
 Prepare the site with soil amendments to ensure the soil drains well but will not be too dry.

 After planting, watering cherry trees properly their first year is extremely important.
-They should be watered the first week every other day, deeply; the second week, they can be watered deeply 2-3 times; and after the second week, water cherry trees thoroughly once a week for the rest of the first season.
+They should be watered the first week every other day, deeply; the second week they can be watered deeply two to three times; and after the second week, water cherry trees thoroughly once a week for the rest of the first season.

 Adjust watering as needed in times of drought or heavy rainfall.
 Keeping weeds pulled around the base of cherry trees will help ensure that the roots get the water, not the weeds.
 Putting mulch, like wood chips, around the cherry tree root zone will also help retain soil moisture.

 Make sure all the soil around the root zone is thoroughly wet.
 You can also use a soaker hose.
 The slow stream of water gives the roots time to soak up the water and prevents wasted water from runoff.
-If drought persists, repeat this process every 7-10 days.
+If drought persists, repeat this process every seven to ten days.